Azure/aks-engine/docs/topics/azure-stack.md

 This can be resolved by making a small modification to the extension `template.json` file.
 Replacing all usages of template parameter `apiVersionDeployments` by the hard-code value `2017-12-01` (or whatever API version Azure Stack Hub runs at the time you try to deploy) should be all you need.

 Once you are done updating the extension template, host the extension directory in your own Github repository or storage account.
 Finally, at deployment time, make sure that your cluster definition points to the new [rootURL](https://github.com/Azure/aks-engine/blob/master/docs/topics/extensions.md#rooturl).

+### The cluster nodes do not contain the latest Ubuntu OS security patches

+If an `aks-ubuntu-18.04` image is created by the AKS Engine team prior to the release of an OS security patch, then the image won't include those security patches until an unattended upgrade is triggered.

+When `linuxProfile.enableUnattendedUpgrades` is set to `true`, unattended upgrades will be checked and/or installed once a day.
+To ensure that the nodes are rebooted in a non-disruptive way, you can deploy [kured](https://github.com/weaveworks/kured) or similar solutions.

+To deploy a cluster that includes the latests OS security patches right from the beginning, set `linuxProfile.runUnattendedUpgradesOnBootstrap` to `"true"` (see [example](../../examples/azure-stack/kubernetes-azurestack.json)).

+To apply the latest OS security patches to an existing cluster, you can either do it manually or use the `aks-engine upgrade` command.
+A manual upgrade can be done by executing `apt-get update && apt-get upgrade` and rebooting the node if necessary.
+If you use the `aks-engine upgrade` command, set `linuxProfile.runUnattendedUpgradesOnBootstrap` to `"true"` in the generated `apimodel.json` and execute `aks-engine upgrade` (a forced upgrade to the current Kubernetes version also works).

 ### Troubleshoting